ssmirr/appdev-chapters/hash.md

 h.keys   #=> ["a", "b", "c", "d"]
 ```

-The `.keys` method returns an `Array` showing all of the keys that are present in the `Hash`.
+The `.keys` method returns an `Array` showing all of the keys that are present in the `Hash`, so that we know what we can `.fetch`.

 This helps tremendously when dealing with a data structure that we didn't create ourselves, especially when it's deeply nested (a hash containing arrays which might contain other hashes, etc).

 ## keys can be anything